wp-plugins/wp-marketing/readme.txt

 == Upgrade Notice ==

+= 1.0.8 =
+- Fixed a small issue where the settings tabs weren't displaying correctly.

 = 1.0.7 =
 - Bug fix: Mailchimp lists was not saving correctly.
 - Dialog CTA always appears on top of the others (if present).